College of Health Professions

 As part of our admissions process, the BMS Admissions Committee often provides recommendations that help strengthen a candidate’s application after accepting the offer of admission.
 These recommendations are made to help the candidate present a stronger application in the future.
 The recommendations made on the applicant’s behalf take into account two of the core competencies: Service orientation and/or Healthcare/clinical experiences.

 If the core competencies are found to be lacking or weak by the committee we will often recommend that the applicant pursue additional experiences that demonstrate these attributes.
-The BMS admission committee feels that these additional recommendations are very important, but we understand that applicants may encounter difficulty obtaining or completing these experiences during this public health pandemic.
-Applicants should check with the academic institution they intend on applying to for any changes or modifications made to admission requirements in light of COVID-19.

 How can I get in touch with the Admissions Office?